-This Safari starts when we meet you at Maun Airport at around 1pm, and we drive 4 hours to Nxai Pan, where our camp will be set up for 3 nights.
+This Safari starts on the 14th December when we meet you at Maun Lodge or similar at around 9am, and we drive 4 hours to Nxai Pan, where our camp will be set up for 3 nights.

 Part of the great Makgadikgadi complex, Nxai Pan National Park covers an area of 2,100 km2, and comprises several larger pans which were once ancient salt lakes.
 These larger pans are now grassed, and are scattered with islands of acacia trees, and smaller pans that fill with water during the rainy season – thus providing rich resources for wildlife.
 Seven huge, gnarled baobab trees, named after the 19th century explorer Thomas Baines, are situated on an island overlooking and surrounded by the white, crusty Kudiakam Pan.
 Baines stood here over a hundred years ago and painted this otherworldly scene.
 It has essentially remained unchanged.
 Nxai Pan is at its best for game viewing between December and April when many antelope have their young.
 The area attracts large numbers of Springbok and Gemsbok drawn to the short sweet grasses that grow on the pan, and the predators that eat them!